Victor Goddard: Later life

-Goddard retired in 1951, and became principal of the College of Aeronautics, where he remained until 1954.
-He was also a governor of St George's School Harpenden and of Bryanston School and was president of the Airship Association from 1975 to 1984.
+Goddard retired in 1951.
+He became the principal of the College of Aeronautics, where he remained until 1954.
+He was also a governor of St George's School Harpenden and of Bryanston School.
+He was the president of the Airship Association from 1975 to 1984.

-He encouraged Sir George Trevelyan to set up the Wrekin Trust, a body promoting "spiritual education" in 1971.
+In 1971, he encouraged Sir George Trevelyan to set up the Wrekin Trust, a body promoting "spiritual education".
 It occupied much of his time in retirement.
 Through it he became convinced of the reality of the world of the spirit.
 He spent many years investigating, and lecturing on, flying saucers.
 On 3 May 1969, he gave a talk on UFOs at Caxton Hall in London, in which he defended the paraphysical hypothesis.

 Goddard argued for extrasensory perception and other paranormal phenomena in his book Flight Towards Reality (1975).
 His claims are disputed by sceptics.

 Goddard wrote the foreword to Muriel Dowding's 1980 autobiography and Allan Barham's Strange to Relate (1984).

 Family

-Goddard married Mildred Catherine Jane Inglis, the daughter of Alfred Inglis and his wife Ernestine (Nina) Pigou (daughter of Francis Pigou, the Dean of Bristol), in 1924.
+In 1924, Goddard married Mildred Catherine Jane Inglis, the daughter of Alfred Inglis and his wife Ernestine (Nina) Pigou, daughter of Francis Pigou, the Dean of Bristol.
 Their daughter, Jane Helen Goddard, was married to Sir Robin Chichester-Clark.